 The Division of Berlin

-At the end of World War II, Berlin was occupied by the Allied forces, which included the United States, the Soviet Union, the United Kingdom, and France.
-Despite being the capital of Germany, Berlin was located deep within the Soviet-occupied territory.
+After World War II, Berlin was occupied by the Allied forces, of which the United States, the Soviet Union, the United Kingdom and France were part.
+Berlin, where the capital of Germany resided, lay deep in the Soviet occupied territory.

-In 1949, East Berlin became the capital of East Germany, while West Berlin remained under the control of the Western Allies.
+In 1949 East Berlin became the capital of East Germany, and West Berlin remained a Western Allied zone.

 The Berlin Wall